MarianaBraga13/MarianaBraga13/README.md

 - 👋 Hi, I’m @MarianaBraga13
-- 👀 I’m interested in ... func AplicationsDevelopment
+- 👀 I’m interested in ... func AplicationsDevelopment WITH PHYTON
-- 🌱 I’m currently learning ...Class FullsStack&Mobile[Bootcamp])
+- 🌱 I’m currently learning ...Class pyFullStack[(Bootcamp)])
-- 💞️ I’m looking to collaborate on ...String("Community")
+- 💞️ I’m looking to collaborate on ...str("Community")
-- 📫 How to reach me ...
-String("maribragad@gmail.com")
+- 📫 How to reach me ... str("maribragad@gmail.com")
 - 😄 Pronouns: ...
-String("Madam | Miss | Her")
+Str("Madam | Miss | Her")
-- ⚡ Fun fact: ...Print("I'm creating a bot to interact, for when the world ends and only me is left.")
+- ⚡ Fun fact: ...cursor.execute('SELECT * FROM funfacts')
+-                 found = cursor.fetchall()
+-                 if not found:
+-                   print("You don't have a fun fact to share, yet.
+Please, insert it.")
+-

 <!---
 MarianaBraga13/MarianaBraga13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.